- Why does the MSO need a dedicated symphony hall?

 Capital campaign donors receive special benefits for the first year in the new hall.
 Additionally, donors can name a seat in the new hall, with levels ranging from $2,500 to $10,000.
-Click here for more information on our seat sponsorship campaign, or contact Celeste Baldassare, Campaign Manager, at 414.226.7860 to learn more about naming opportunities in the new Milwaukee Symphony Center.
+Click here for more information on our seat sponsorship campaign, or contact Celeste Baldassare, Campaign Manager, at 414.226.7860 to learn more about naming opportunities in the new Bradley Symphony Center.

 The Milwaukee Symphony has placed a high priority on convenient parking for our patrons.
 Please refer to the Parking Page.

 The Warner Grand Theater has approximately 1800 seats.
 1650 of these seats are spread between the orchestra level and balcony.
 Additionally, the 150 seat chorus risers on the stage behind the orchestra may be available for patrons when the Milwaukee Symphony Chorus is not performing with the orchestra.

 Renewing subscribers will be the first to select their seats for the 2020.21 season, beginning in spring 2020.
 New subscriptions and single tickets will go on sale in summer 2020.